 The Term Structure and Interest Rate Dynamics

-Interest rates act to both influence and measure the economy.
-Quantifying interest rate risk is an important skill for risk managers, and understanding the determinants of interest rates is important for issuers of and investors in fixed income securities.
+Interest rates act to influence and measure the economy.
+Quantifying interest rate risk is an important skill for risk managers, and understanding the determinants of interest rates is important for issuers of and investors in fixed-income securities.

 The Arbitrage-Free Valuation Framework